 5xx- Server did something wrong

-Resources represent the documents being transferred across the network to get work done.
-Resources should be named as nouns, as they represent concepts in the domain of a particular system and are identified using URIs.
+Resources represent the documents that are transferred over the network to get the job done.
+Resources should be named as nouns, since they represent concepts in the domain of a particular system and are identified using a URI.

 Several documents and guides are provided below to reinforce knowledge about REST APIs:

 🔗 This is a list of public APIs that can be used for personal, professional and educational projects: https://github.com/public-apis/public-apis